 - Project priority: we have service-level agreements with a few research groups who have contributed substantial funding to SciClone, and Maui helps us meet these commitments through a combination of queue priorities and usage targets.

-Maui also maintains a small number of compute nodes of each type in a "high availability" pool during weekdays.
-This ensures that small/short jobs (< 1 hour) will not be held up for days on end waiting for long jobs to complete.
+Maui also maintains a small number of compute nodes in a restricted walltime pool during weekdays.
+This ensures that small/short jobs will not be held up for days on end waiting for long jobs to complete.